PIGDreamer: Privileged Information Guided World Models for Safe Partially Observable Reinforcement Learning: Preliminaries

-\paragraph{World Models with Privileged Information} While extensively studied in the literature on model-free reinforcement learning \citep{pinto2017asymmetricactorcriticimagebased, salter2021attentionprivilegedreinforcementlearning, baisero2021unbiased, Baisero2022AsymmetricDF, li2020suphxmasteringmahjongdeep}, leveraging privileged information is seldom addressed in MBRL. \citet{yamada2023twistteacherstudentworldmodel} represent the first attempt to utilize privileged information in the training of world models, employing it by distilling the learned latent dynamics model from the teacher to the student world model.
+\paragraph{Privileged RL with World Models} While extensively studied in the literature on model-free RL \citep{pinto2017asymmetricactorcriticimagebased, salter2021attentionprivilegedreinforcementlearning, baisero2021unbiased, Baisero2022AsymmetricDF, li2020suphxmasteringmahjongdeep}, leveraging privileged information is seldom addressed in model-based RL. \citet{yamada2023twistteacherstudentworldmodel} represent the first attempt to utilize privileged information in the training of world models, employing it by distilling the learned latent dynamics model from the teacher to the student world model.
 Since the underlying state transitions of privileged information and partial observations differ, direct model distillation may eliminate essential features from partial observations. \citet{lambrechts2024informedpomdpleveragingadditional} incorporate privileged information solely by introducing an auxiliary objective that predicts the privileged information exclusively.
 Inspired by scaffolding teaching mechanisms in psychology, \citet{hu2024privilegedsensingscaffoldsreinforcement} developed an approach to exploit privileged sensing in critics, world models, reward estimators, and other auxiliary components used exclusively during training, achieving outstanding empirical results.
-However, this approach adds too many components, resulting in low training efficiency.
-In summary, the current exploration of world models utilizing privileged information remains inadequate.
+However, this approach adds too many components, resulting in low training efficiency. \citet{avalos2024the} presents a method for approximating belief updates, supported by theoretical assurances that the resulting beliefs enhance the learning process of the optimal value function.
+In summary, the current exploration of world models that utilize privileged information remains insufficient.
+Consequently, we aim to identify the optimal model architecture that efficiently and robustly incorporates privileged information within world models.